rtcharity/resources.eahub.org/content/evaluation_and_strategy/sams-guide-to-recruitment.md

 Ask your friends to volunteer.
 This could be volunteering in a tiny way, directly with you, to help start the chapter.
 Or it could be volunteering with THINK or other EA organizations in some way

 Post about your starting a meetup on your Facebook page.
 Have your friends share the post. especially people who have many Facebook friends or friends in different social groups.
-See the sample pitch.
+See the [sample pitch](https://docs.google.com/document/d/1LeaKwVGkj9Wl7ijLf2uR69eWvo9MUJmUVbXQJmsZNv0/edit#heading=h.3cwnqzh8n30w).

 When you host an event invite all of your friends on Facebook.
 Get as many people as possible to invite all of their friends and so on.
-Use this tip to invite many people at once
+Use this [tip to invite many people at once](https://docs.google.com/document/d/1LeaKwVGkj9Wl7ijLf2uR69eWvo9MUJmUVbXQJmsZNv0/edit#bookmark=id.z8rpoquw3jfq).

 **Take Action:**